 The Financial Analysis concentration allows students interested in utilizing their quantitative skills to prepare for careers such as Security Analyst, Comptroller/Treasurer, and Research, or for graduate study.
 Required courses are: ACCT309 (Intermediate Accounting I), ECON301 (Aggregate Economic Analysis), ECON302 (Intermediate Economic Theory), or ECON460 (International Economics), ECON310 (Money, Banking, and Monetary Policy), FIN400 (Investment), FIN410 (Advanced Business Finance), and FIN440 (International Finance).
 Three upper-level Finance electives are also required.
 A grade of C or better is required for all of these courses.
 The Financial Services concentration is designed to introduce the student to some of the fastest growing economic sectors in the world: Insurance Sales and Underwriting, Commercial Real Estate, and Financial Planning/Brokerage.
 Required courses are: ECON310 (Money, Banking, and Monetary Policy), FIN320 (Risk and Insurance), FIN331 (Introduction to Investments), FIN340 (Principles of Real Estate), MKT330 (Sales), and one upper-level Finance elective.
 Students can then specialize by choosing one of two options, each of which requires two additional courses: [1] Insurance Option - FIN322 (Property and Liability Insurance) and FIN326 (Principles of Life and Health Insurance) or [2] Real Estate Option - FIN442 (Real Estate Appraisal) and FIN450 (Real Estate Investment and Taxation).
 A grade of C or better is required for all of the above courses.
-Six hours of 300- or 400-level School of Business electives are also required.
 NOTE: All Finance majors must have a grade of C or better in FIN301 to graduate.